Generic identification of binary-valued hidden Markov processes: Invariants

 since $A_{d+1,n}$ consists of all $p$ such that all $(d+1)$-minors in $\cP_{p,\lfloor\frac{n}{2}\rfloor, \lceil\frac{n}{2}\rceil }$ and $\cP_{p,\lceil\frac{n}{2}\rceil, \lfloor\frac{n}{2}\rfloor }$ are zero whereas $B_d$ encompasses all $p$ such that not all $d$-minors in $\cP_{p,d-1,d-1}$ are zero.

-As zero sets of determinantal, hence polynomial equations, both $A_{d+1,n}$ and $B_d$ are varieties, and recalling the definition (\ref{eq.idealdef}) of $I_{d+1,n}$ and $J_d$, we can conclude that these are just the ideals associated with $A_{d+1,n}$ and $B_d$.
+As zero sets of determinantal (hence polynomial) equations, both $A_{d+1,n}$ and $B_d$ are varieties, and recalling the definition \eqref{eq.idealdef1},\eqref{eq.idealdef2} of $I_{d+1,n}$ and $J_d$, we can conclude that these are just the ideals associated with $A_{d+1,n}$ and $B_d$.
 By Hilbert's Nullstellensatz (see \cite[p.~174, theorem~6]{Cox}):

-The claim of theorem~\ref{t.generators} now follows from the interrelationship between quotients of ideals and differences of varieties, as explicitly expressed by plugging $\rad I_{d+1,n}$ and $J_d$ into $I$ and $J$ of the second statement of \cite[p.~192, th.~7]{Cox} (note that $k$ there becomes the algebraically closed $\C$ here). \\
+The claim of Theorem~\ref{t.generators} now follows from the interrelationship between quotients of ideals and differences of varieties, as explicitly expressed by plugging $\rad I_{d+1,n}$ and $J_d$ into $I$ and $J$ of the second statement of \cite[p.~192, th.~7]{Cox} (the algebraically closed $k$ there becomes $\C$ here). \\